ouspg/LLM-Secure-Deployment/README.md

 To simplify the deployment process, we will be generating a self-signed SSL certificate for enforcing TLS communications with the backend of the application that contains the LLM.

-We will additionally include the certificate and its private key within the Docker image, which is a security risk if the plan is to allow non-restricted access to the image.
+We will additionally include the certificate and its private key within the Docker image to ease reproducibility, which is a security risk if the plan is to allow non-restricted access to the image.
 A more robust alternative would be to, for example, mount a volume containing a valid signed certificate onto the backend container after building it with Docker.